mozilla-spidermonkey/js-lock-and-condition/README.md

 lock.unlock()
 ```

-While the `Lock` and `Cond` objects themselves will be garbage collected (because they are just JS values), you must yourself determine when the shared memory used for a lock variable may be reused for something else.
-In many programs, you'll just allocate space for the locks and condition variables at the start of the program and never worry about reusing it.
+While the `Lock` and `Cond` objects themselves will be garbage collected (because they are just JS values), you must yourself determine when the shared memory used by those objects may be reused for something else.
+This is often hard, and in many programs, you'll just allocate shared memory for the locks and condition variables at the start of the program and never worry about reusing it.

 ## API

-Here's a synopsis.
+Here's a synopsis of the API.
 For more information, see comments in [lock.js](lock.js).
 For an example of the use, see [browser-test.html](browser-test.html) for code for a web browser, or [shell-test.js](shell-test.js) for code for a JavaScript shell.

 ### Lock